WICG/storage-buckets/security-privacy-self-assessment.md

 None.

 ### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?
 No distinction.
-This feature is inaccessible by third-party contexts.
+This feature is respects a same-orgin policy and is inaccessible by third-party contexts.

 ### 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?
-This feature is an entry point for established storage APIs such as [IndexedDB](https://w3c.github.io/IndexedDB/) and [CacheStorage](https://w3c.github.io/ServiceWorker/#cachestorage).
-The behavior under Private Browser or "incognito" will remain unchanged.
+The behavior under Private Browser or "incognito" will remain unchanged to that of [IndexedDB](https://w3c.github.io/IndexedDB/) and [CacheStorage](https://w3c.github.io/ServiceWorker/#cachestorage) and will be inaccessible once incognito session is closed.

 ### 2.15.
 Does this specification have a "Security Considerations" and "Privacy Considerations" section?
-TODO
+The specification will expect to have additions to security and privacy considerations about browser eviction.

 ### 2.16.
 Does this specification allow downgrading default security characteristics?
 No.